 ABOUT NANCY L. FORD PHOTOGRAPHY

-Nancy L. Ford Photography is based out of downtown Utica, NY, and has a clientele stretching from Maine to Washington, DC.
+Nancy L. Ford Photography is based out of downtown Utica, NY, and has a Northern seaboard clientele stretching from Maine to Washington, DC.

 Nancy’s areas of concentration are commercial, corporate, editorial, illustrative and portrait photography.
+In addition, Nancy has been shooting editorial and marketing photos at for Hamilton College for over 12 years.
 Her philosophy and business model centers around producing quality, story-telling images for her clients, while introducing them to her unique workflow…a workflow that takes the pain out of planning & executing shoots, as well as editing and post production work.

 With 40 years of photography under her belt, Nancy’s roots lie in traditional commercial & corporate work, in addition to 15 of those years working as a photojournalist and photo editor at the Observer-Dispatch.
 She has degrees in Fine Arts, liberal arts and as well as a Public Communications degree from the Newhouse School of Public Communications, where her concentration was in Photo Illustration with a minor in advertising/marketing.

 Nancy’s accumulative experience working with teams and working on editorial deadlines, blends with her eclectic education to make her more experienced and very understanding of the needs of her clientele, whether they be art directors, designers, artists or business owners.
 Her creative abilities and communication skills allow her to understand and visualize their needs, and execute an assignment to deliver what is expected, plus more.

 With years of experience working with other creatives, Nancy has developed a personalized workflow that makes life so much easier for her clients than just tossing a disc of images at them.
 Additionally, she is always willing to assist with everything from attending planning meetings to press checks to make sure the client is getting the most perfect image possible.

 The facilities at Nancy L. Ford Photography, which are located in beautiful Franklin Square in downtown Utica, are equipped with 2 studios, each with a 19′ wide infinity (cyc) wall, dressing rooms, and client lounge areas.
 The site is designed for client comfort in a stress-free, fun atmosphere.